andrebiegel/keycloak-examples/README.md

 ![Shibboleth SP](/images/shibbo-sp.png "Shibboleth SP")

  The scenario is based upon a docker compose setup.
 It depends upon RFC 6761 (https://tools.ietf.org/html/rfc6761), which Chrome follows.
 Therefore the hostnames are set to *.localhost domains, which will automatically be resolved against the local loop back device.
-This eliminates the need of declaring the services as entries in /etc/hosts
+This eliminates the need of declaring the services as entries in /etc/hosts.

+ Shibboleth and Keycloak are configured to uss the POST Binding and to sign the messages.

+ * Configuration of the Apache to use Shibboleth
+   * The Servername determines the host of the Shibboleth SP
+ * Export the SAML Metadata of the IDP´s realm
+ * Configurate the shibboleth2.xml
+ * Configurate the attribute-map.xml
+ * Export the SAML Metadata of the SP
+ * Create a SAML Client in Keycloak

 Extracted keys and certs with : https://serverfault.com/questions/715827/how-to-generate-key-and-crt-file-from-jks-file-for-httpd-apache-server